nashville-software-school/front-end-curriculum/24-javascript-201/README.md

   return deferred.promise;
 };

-// Define the order of execution of the XHR calls firstXHR()
+/*
+  Now we use those Promises to describe the order of execution, and how data flows between each one.
+ */
+firstXHR()
   .then(function(data1) {
     return secondXHR(data1);